 Not all babies.
 Not at first.
 It depends on the child as some love being in the water while the others are not quite as comfortable.
-However, it changes as the time goes on.
+However, it changes as time goes on.

 They can’t walk, but I think it is an excellent safety skill to learn whenever they are near water.
-I believe that it’s also crucial to learn swimming early for a variety of reasons and not have a fear toward the
+I believe that it’s also crucial to learn swimming early for a variety of reasons and not have a fear toward the water.

 Babies can enroll into a swim class as early three months.
 If they can keep their head up, they are ready to go.